MichielvNederpelt/TMD-ASSIGN-2/README.md

 The system which is used is the Support Vector Machine (SVM), which is a supervised learning model that can deal with a large number of data and features.
 It is a system can be used for classification tasks where the system tries to find the best seperation line (also called hyperplane) between datapoints of classes.
 Other research (Hacioglu, 2004; Pradhan et al, 2005) has shown that SVM was a good system to use, and therefore we want to use it as well in combination with our extracted features.

+For a second system, we will make use of a LSTM neural network....

 ### References:
 - Màrquez, L., Carreras, X., Litkowski, K. C., & Stevenson, S. (2008).
 Semantic role labeling: an introduction to the special issue.
 Computational linguistics, 34(2), 145-159.